 2. Prepare the grapevine leaves.
 Cut off any tough stems by cutting a V around the stem.

 Bring a pot of water to boil.
 Place on the bench beside the pot a large bowl of icy cold water.

 Place 10 or so leaves at a time into the simmering water until they have changed colour (approximately 30 seconds – 1 minute).

 Remove the leaves with a mesh strainer and place them straight into the icy water.

 They will remain here until you need to assemble the dolmades.

 3. Place a layer of vine leaves on the bottom of the wide base pot you will be cooking the dolmades in (this prevents them from sticking (see photo).

 4. To fill and roll the leaves, gently separate one leaf from the icy water and place it on the work surface (veins facing up).

-Place a heaped teaspoon amount (for large size vine leaves) of filling at the bottom where the stem would usually join the leaf.
+Place a level tablespoon amount of filling at the bottom where the stem would usually join the leaf.

 a.Fold up from the bottom of the leaf covering the filling,